zsofiasamodai/html-portfolio/README.md

 # html-portfolio
-Practice the Udemy web development bootcamp
+This repo is created, to practice the Udemy web development bootcamp exercises.